-Strength for Change (SFC) provides substance abuse evaluations for adolescents, teenagers, and adults mandated for an evaluation by their school, employer, or the criminal justice system.
+Strength for Change (SFC) provides substance abuse evaluations for adolescents and adults mandated for an evaluation by their school, employer, or the criminal justice system.
 This is a quick response service in that evaluations are performed within 72 hours of the client’s initial contact with SFC.

 Evaluations consist of a 1.5-hour clinical interview, drug test, communication with all necessary third parties (school, employer, attorney, etc.), and a letter stating the evaluation findings and treatment recommendations.

 All evaluations are conducted by Nelson Hadler.
 Nelson is a Licensed Clinical Social Worker (LCSW) and a Licensed Clinical Alcohol and Drug Counselor (LCADC) with over 30 years of clinical experience.
 His LCADC is the highest credential available for any professional providing substance abuse evaluations and treatment.
 In addition, he was the owner and director of a Morris County substance abuse treatment program for 20 years and has established himself as a leading expert in the field of substance abuse treatment.
 For more information about Nelson please view his bio under the staff link on the menu bar of this page.

 At the conclusion of the evaluation clients are provided with a letter stating the evaluation findings and related treatment recommendations.
 Based on the client’s level of substance involvement, treatment recommendations may include any of the following: